- 1 What is Push Notification Marketing

 - Set up a customized permission prompt for double opt-in.
 This will prevent your prompts from blocking by the Chrome browser.
 Plus, you’ll be able to choose the most relevant pages and location to show your prompt, create compelling text to show the benefits of receiving push notifications from you.

 - Create as many subscriber segments as needed to send them the most relevant content

-- Automate up to 95% of your campaigns with automations such as welcome messages, breaking and top news, drip campaigns, and digests.
-Here is a case of the Gravitec.net client on how they use behavior automation to grow their media business.
+- Automate up to 95% of your campaigns with automation features such as welcome messages, breaking and top news, drip campaigns, and digests.
+Here is a case of how media website use behavior automation to grow their business.

 - Schedule your campaigns according to your subscriber behavior.
 This will ensure that you send notifications at the right time.

 - Send triggered notifications by the actions that require repeat visits to your website such as with an abandoned cart.